Data Science

 Greta J. Binford.
 Professor of biology.
 Invertebrate zoology, biodiversity, evolution of spider venoms.
 PhD 2000 University of Arizona.
 MS 1993 University of Utah.
 BA 1990 Miami University.

 Moriah Bellenger Bostian.
-Associate professor of economics, chair of the Department of Economics.
+Professor of economics and department chair.
 Environmental and resource economics, econometrics.
 PhD 2010 Oregon State University.
 MS 2005 Auburn University.
 BS 2003 Florida State University.

 Benjamin Gaskins.
 Associate professor of political science.
 American politics, public opinion, media and politics, religion and politics.
 PhD 2011, MS 2008 Florida State University.
 BA 2006 Furman University.